Aerospace Engineering

 Application Requirements

-In order for applications to be considered complete, the following materials must be submitted online with the application by the posted deadline:
+In order for applications to be considered complete, the following materials must be submitted as part of the application by the posted deadline:

-- Transcripts from all degree-granting institutions: for processing purposes, you may attach scanned versions of official transcripts to your application, as well as a copy of your degree certificate and/or diploma if the degree has been earned outside the US.
-A printout from a student portal is NOT considered an official copy.
+- Official transcripts from each college attended.
+For processing purposes, you may attach scanned versions of official transcripts to your application.
+Documents labeled as unofficial or printouts from a student portal are NOT considered official copies.

-- Transcripts that are in a language other than English must be accompanied with English translations.
+- Transcripts that are in a language other than English must be accompanied by English translations.

 - Three letters of recommendation.
-Letters must be on letterhead.
-Recommenders will receive instructions on submission at the time the application is submitted.
+Letters must be signed and on letterhead.
+Recommenders will receive instructions on how to submit their documents at the time the application is submitted.

 - Resume or CV